Learning Hub

 API integration opens up a world of possibilities through the countless number of web services available.
 A business or app developer can come up with an idea that might pull data and functions from multiple services, such as integrating Voxtelesys' Dynamic Caller ID functionality into their PBX, enabling their sales team to present a local caller ID on their prospecting calls.
 It is also possible to discover a new way to envision how your business operates, enable your customers, agents, sales and customer service teams to operate at a higher level with more functionality or simply generate new business and revenue streams by offering add-on products and services without the overhead of infrastructure.
 The only limit is your imagination and available resources.

-Vox DevGroup is here to help you pursue and execute on that vision.
+Voxtelesys's open API is here to help you pursue and execute on that vision.
 Sometimes there are reporting needs, compliance, routing or other problems and ideas your current providers can’t or won’t solve.
-DevGroup will work with you to design and implement a solution that fits your specific needs.
+Our open API gives you the ability to design and implement a solution that fits your specific needs.
 Contact us and let us know how we can help you access our API library and integrate any of the many SIP-based services we have available to you.